ericazhang17/Flash-Chat-iOS13/README.md

-# Flash-Chat

 ## Developed for learning purposes
-## Purpose: a chat app with login, register, listen for updates features using Firebase and Firestore
+### Purpose: a chat app with
+#### Features: Login, Logout, Register, Listen for updates features using Firebase and Firestore